drummonds/luca/README.md

 allows them to say that as of date X we were told the accounts were Y but with new information on date P the accounts are now Q.

-## Documents and Ledger
+## Journal Documents and Ledger

-crypto usage which is more closely related to journal entries.
-So quaderno it is.
 I am going to use ledger for the complete set of accounts.
 There are other meanings but this seems to be closest to historical meaning.

-Quaderno can also be calculated on different basis eg models which can be much more compact.
+Journals can also be calculated on different basis eg models which can be much more compact, eg recurring entries.

 The documents are defined as the collection of text files and we can parse into them and out.
 The books is an internal representation of the accunts which is built from the journals.